cemple89/scoop_d/README.md

  - Ability to upload profile photos with CarrierWave (SH & NW)
  - Ability to search for specific ice cream shops (ED & SH)
  - Ability to write reviews for ice cream shops (CE & SH)
- - User receives an email when another user reviews the same store: (SH & CE)
+ - User receives an email when another user reviews the same store (SH & CE)
- - The ability to upvote or downvote a review
+ - The ability to upvote or downvote a review (ED & CE & NW)
  - Index page that live updates through React (ED & SH)
  - Creation of an admin role that handles user and review deletions (SH & ED)
  - Integration of ice cream shop images into show pages (CE & NW)